harveyormston/osc_gen/README.md

 data you throw at it to fit it into the `SigGen`'s parameters, so the input can be any amplitude and any number of samples.

+Signals populated from a wav file can be morphed and have effects applied like any other signal.
+See examples of this in [morph_between_samples.py](examples/morph_between_samples.py).

 ## Pulse-width Modulation

 SigGen has a pulse wave generator too.
 Let's use that to make a pwm wavetable.